 1) When does Trailhead Direct operate?

 Trailhead Direct is a seasonal service that operates on weekends and designated holidays.
-For the 2019 season, the designated holidays for operation are Memorial Day (May 27), Independence Day (July 4) and Labor Day (September 2).
-The service will run through October 27, 2019.
+The designated holidays for operation are Memorial Day (Monday, May 29), Independence Day (Tuesday, July 4), and Labor Day (Monday, September 4).